-For the best restaurants, don’t miss the city center where you’ll find countless patisseries and fine dining restaurants like the two-Michelin starred Les Terrasses and the wonderful La Madelon.
+For the best restaurants, don’t miss the city center where you’ll find countless patisseries and fine dining restaurants like the wonderful La Madelon.
 But don’t worry, not everything is at the top-end of the spectrum here.

-If you’re visiting on a budget, there are a few cheaper hotels in the city and the large student population definitely helps bring down the food costs, creating a market for more budget-friendly eating options like Barbecue Damas and Green Mango.
+If you’re visiting on a budget, there are a few cheaper hotels in the city and the large student population definitely helps bring down the food costs, creating a market for more budget-friendly eating options like Barbecue Damas and Green Mango ice cream shop.

 Best Tours in Lille (click to view tours):

 ☞ Click Here to see more tours in Lille